EPA to ease back emissions standards

-The Environmental Protection Agency said it completed a review that will affect vehicles for model years 2022-2025.
-Current regulations from the Environmental Protection Agency require the fleet of new vehicles to get 36 miles per gallon in real-world driving by 2025.
+The Environmental Protection Agency said it completed a review that will affect vehicles for model years 2022-2025 but it did not provide details on new standards, which it said would be forthcoming.
+Current regulations from the EPA require the fleet of new vehicles to get 36 miles per gallon in real-world driving by 2025.
 That's about 10 mpg over the existing standard.

+The agency said in its decision that the regulations set under the Obama administration "presents challenges for auto manufacturers due to feasibility and practicability, raises potential concerns related to automobile safety, and results in significant additional costs on consumers, especially low-income consumers."

+The EPA, in partnership with the National Highway Traffic Safety Administration, will work to come up with new standards.

-Automakers have lobbied to revisit the requirements set by the Obama administration, saying the standards will cost the industry billions of dollars and raise vehicle prices due to the cost of developing technology needed to raise mileage.
-They applauded Monday's decision, calling it "data-driven" and key to keeping cars affordable.
+Automakers applauded Monday's decision, arguing that the current requirements would have cost the industry billions of dollars and raised vehicle prices due to the cost of developing the necessary technology.

-"Consumer research shows that the monthly payment is the top concern when car-shopping.
-So, to ensure ongoing fuel economy improvement, the wisest course of action is to keep new vehicles affordable so more consumers can replace an older car with a new vehicle that uses much less fuel — and offers more safety features," said Gloria Bergquist, vice president, communications and public affairs for the Alliance of Automobile Manufacturers.
+"This was the right decision, and we support the Administration for pursuing a data-driven effort and a single national program as it works to finalize future standards," said Gloria Bergquist, vice president, communications and public affairs for the Alliance of Automobile Manufacturers, in a statement.
+"We appreciate that the Administration is working to find a way to both increase fuel economy standards and keep new vehicles affordable to more Americans."

+Environmentalists, meanwhile, warned the proposed rollbacks will make U.S. cars more expensive to fill up.

 Some conservative groups are pressing EPA Administrator Scott Pruitt to get rid of the waiver.
 Pruitt said in a statement Monday that the agency will work with all states, including California, to finalize new standards.